revoconner/Fixup-Redirector-Unreal/README.md

 </br>
 <br/>

-1.You can keep the fixup.py anywhere and run it from there.
+1.You can keep the fixup.py anywhere and run it from there.<br/>
-2. Change the path shown in the **fixup.py** from here.
+2. Change the path shown in the **fixup.py** from here.<br/>
-3. The path will fix up all redirectors inside that folder, including sub folder.
+3. The path will fix up all redirectors inside that folder, including sub folder.<br/>
-4. Make sure the path starts with /Game/ and is the path from inside the engine, not your windows directory.
+4. Make sure the path starts with /Game/ and is the path from inside the engine, not your windows directory.<br/>
-5. Unless you have all assets loaded in cache, avoid running the script from /Game/ it will cause the engine to load up all assets, and that may take CPU resources and time.
+5. Unless you have all assets loaded in cache, avoid running the script from /Game/ it will cause the engine to load up all assets, and that may take CPU resources and time.<br/>